 A Third Poltergeist Case in Nova Scotia

-In 1922, when Walter Prince left New York to investigate poltergeist activity in Nova Scotia, he knew about two similar cases that had occurred earlier in that same Canadian province.
+In 1922, when Walter Prince (1863-1934) left New York to investigate poltergeist activity in Nova Scotia, he knew about two similar cases that had occurred earlier in that same Canadian province.
 The first was fairly old: the Great Amherst Mystery.
 Walter Hubbell had written a book about his investigation of it back in 1879, Hereward Carrington had done a follow-up in 1907, and Prince himself made a critical study of it in 1919.
-Another poltergeist had been reported in Windsor, Nova Scotia, in 1906, and Carrington had also investigated that — and debunked it.
+Another poltergeist had been reported in Windsor, Nova Scotia, in 1906, and Carrington had investigated that, too — and debunked it.
 Prince had done his homework on these two cases when he arrived at the peninsula in March.

 This time, the poltergeist had struck in the Caledonia Mills area of Antigonish County, a region with a history of hauntings.
 Prince had to endure a freezing, 22-mile sleigh ride to reach the site (but, hey, this makes him the only confirmed sleigh-riding ghost hunter in the Ghost Hunter Hall of Fame).
 It was on Alexander and Janet MacDonald’s remote farm where the couple had discovered that some unseen person — or unseen something — was moving livestock around and braiding the horses’ tails.
 At some point, a passing fisherman witnessed bluish lights around the MacDonald place.
 Things had become truly unnerving in January, when a series of mysterious fires erupted inside the farmhouse, appearing in rapid succession!
 One newspaper report says: